betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 ### Betaflight 3.0.1 (3.0 patch 1)

 - Finalized OSD Code.
 (More OSD configuration options)
 - Changed Relaxation Parameter to act as transition (Helps better against bounce backs on higher rates with high setpoint weight).
-Config's two sliders are now Dterm Setpoint and Dterm Transistion.
+Config's two sliders are now Dterm Setpoint and Dterm Transition.
 See addition to the 2DOF PIDC description.
 - Fixed non working Baro for some boards
 - Added second notch for gyro (set gyro_notch1_hz and set gyro_notch2_hz, also available in the new 1.8.3 configurator)
 - Added configurable pidSum limit